All Episodes

 Sequestration has become a problem, though, as it relates to military spending.

-Joining us with their thoughts on all of this.
+Joining us with their thoughts on all of this, we have Freedom Caucus representatives, Dave Brad of Virginia, Scott Perry of Pennsylvania.

-Uh welcome both of you to the program.
+Welcome both of you to the program.

-It seems to be an extraordinary amount of money, and I don't see any cuts or you know, baseline budgeting is back forever, it seems.
+It seems to be an extraordinary amount of money, and I don't see any cuts or, you know, baseline budgeting is back forever, it seems.

-Uh what people may not know about the process.
+What people may not know about the process, the House did its work.

-We passed twelve approach bills, but then just like with Obamacare, once it gets to the Senate, uh everyone says they want us to compromise up in this city, but every time we compromise, uh it was over there for five minutes.
+We passed 12 appropriate bills, but then just like with Obamacare, once it gets to the Senate, everyone says they want us to compromise up in this city.

 That's how we got taxes done.

-Well, uh any deal, I think the President's been very clear that he is insisting on the border wall fully funded, isn't he?
+Well, any deal, I think the President's been very clear that he is insisting on the border wall fully funded, isn't he?

 Yeah, at a minimum.

-He wants to end the Well, he also wants to enchame migration and the lottery system, too.
+Well, he also wants to enchant migration and the lottery system, too.

 Yeah.